-Your decorations will be the first things your guests see when they enter your reception venue.
+Your wedding reception decorations will be the first things your guests see when they enter your reception venue.
 They’re what makes your wedding theme come to life, so getting them right is important.
-Keep in mind that while there are plenty of dos when it comes to reception decor, there are equally as many don’ts.
+Keep in mind that while there are plenty of dos when it comes to wedding reception decor, there are equally as many don’ts.
 If you need a crash course on what to avoid, read on.

 Don’t DIY everything